-Icon Description Home Screen Pressing this icon at any time will return the display to the home screen.
-State of ice Machine is the center portion of the screen which displays the current condition of the ice machine - Making ice, bin full, program mode or machine off Alert Alert icon with number of messages.
-Pressing $\wedge$ 3 this icon will display the alert log which will allow viewing and resetting of alerts Message Message icon with umber of messages.
-Pressing this icon will display the routine maintenance reminder screen which will allow viewing and resetting of the reminder Menu Menu icon will take you to the main menu.
-Note: This icon changes to a lock if the touchscreen lock has been selected.
-1.6 Information to a second decided and a state Information Information icon provides model and serial number, installation date and other information ( ) specific to the ice machine Service Provides contact information for your local Locater service support - Default is the Manitowoc Ice website service locater \ \ ( - Lock/Unlock Indicates if screen is locked or unlocked.
-The icon is only visible when the screen is locked. (( / /) LuminIce Only visible when a LuminIce II accessory is .≺≻ connected. <\/>√(S) Blue S - Normal operation Y Red S - Replace bulb γ Red/Blue alternating - Incorrect bulb installed
+laan Description

+Icon Description

+Home Screen The center portion of the screen which displays

+the current condition of the ice machine -

+Making ice, bin full, program mode or machine

+off.

+Alert Alert icon with number of messages.
+Pressing

+\wedge (3) this icon will display the alert log which will

+allow viewing and resetting of alerts.

+Message Message icon with umber of messages.
+Pressing

+Wiessage this icon will display the routine maintenance

+3 reminder screen which will allow viewing and

+resetting of the reminder.

+resetting of the renimiden

+Menu Menu icon will take you to the main menu.

+Iviena NOTE: This icon changes to a lock if the

+touchscreen lock has been selected.

+touchscreen lock has been selected.

+Information Information icon provides model and serial

+number, installation date and other information

+(i) specific to the ice machine.

+$ \setminus \setminus \setminus \setminus $

+Service Provides contact information for your local

+Locater service support - Default is the Manitowoc Ice

+website service locater.

+///

+(2)

+Lock/Unlock Indicates if screen is locked or unlocked.

+The icon is only visible when the screen is

+locked.

+((/))

+LuminIce® Only visible when a LuminIce® II accessory is

+connected.

+1 Blue S - Normal operation

+Red S - Replace bulb

+Υ Red/Blue alternating - Incorrect bulb installed